Former Trump personal lawyer Alina Habba resigns as acting US attorney for New Jersey - Local News 8

 “I think, obviously, it’s a big problem what we have going on.
 And it’s a problem for all sides, and all sides of the coin and for justice,” she said, referring to the recent appeals court ruling.
 “We’ll keep fighting.
 We’ll keep fighting.
 We’ll keep pushing, whatever we have to do.”

-Habba was the first of Trump’s US attorney appointment to face a legal court challenge, but since then three other US attorneys have been found to be serving unlawfully.
+Habba was the first of Trump’s US attorney appointments to face a legal court challenge, but since then three other US attorneys were found to be serving unlawfully.
 Judges have rejected the Justice Department’s process, which they found to be an effort by the Trump administration to usurp the traditional appointment processes.

 The maneuver of tapping a series of acting US attorneys, judges have said, would allow a presidential appointee to serve without Senate confirmation indefinitely.